U.S. Exchanges

 01 Contango Decay Risk

-Front-month futures ETFs face an average -15% annual decay due to contango.
+Front-month futures products face an average -15% annual decay due to market structure.
 Tactical traders use US 12 Month Natural Gas (UNL contango hedge) to reduce roll impact.

 02 LNG Export Catalyst

-A 42% increase in U.S. LNG exports has created a structural floor for prices, benefiting equity-based producer funds like FCG.
+A 42% increase in U.S. LNG exports has created a structural floor for prices.
+This surge primarily benefits equity-based producer funds like FCG.

 03 Leveraged Volatility

-Leveraged products like ProShares Ultra (BOIL 2x +210%) offer high-beta returns but are subject to extreme daily reset risk.
+Leveraged products like ProShares Ultra (BOIL 2x +210%) offer high returns but experience greater price volatility over short durations.

-Top List of Natural Gas ETFs and ETNs by Market Cap (2026)
+Top Natural Gas Funds by Market Cap (2026)

-The 2026 natural gas landscape is led by the UNG futures fund and the FCG producer index, managing over $1.7 billion in combined assets.
+The 2026 landscape is led by the UNG futures fund and the FCG producer index, managing over $1.7 billion in combined assets.

-Rank Ticker ETF Name Strategy AUM ($M) 1Y Return Exp.
+Rank Ticker Fund Name Strategy AUM ($M) 1Y Return Exp.
 Ratio Yield

 1 FCG First Trust Nat Gas Equities $1,200M +18.5% 0.60% 2.59%